 UK authorities charge teen after 6-year-old thrown from Tate

-British authorities have charged a teenager with attempted murder for allegedly throwing a 6-year-old boy from a 10th-floor viewing gallery at London's Tate Modern museum.
+A British youth court on Tuesday ordered a teenager be held on a charge of attempted murder for allegedly throwing a 6-year-old boy from a 10th-floor viewing gallery at London's Tate Modern art gallery.

-The 17-year-old boy is set to appear at Bromley Youth Court on Tuesday.
+The victim, a French boy visiting London with his family, suffered a sustained bleed on his brain and fractures to his spine, legs and arms, prosecutors say.

+The 17-year-old suspect appeared at Bromley Youth Court in south London and spoke only to confirm his name, address, date of birth and British nationality.
+He cannot be named because of his age.

+The incident took place Sunday afternoon at a point 64.5 meters (211 feet) above ground when the popular gallery was packed with visitors.
+Police say the suspect and the victim had no connection.

+Prosecutor Sian Morgan said the younger boy walked a couple of feet away from his parents when he was picked up and thrown over the edge of the viewing gallery in an action that was "carried out extremely swiftly and in one movement."

-The child was airlifted to a hospital after the incident on Sunday.
-Police say his condition is critical but stable and that he is with his family.
+The boy fell five stories onto a roof.
+He was airlifted to a London hospital and is in critical but stable condition.

-Police say they don't believe the suspect and victim knew each other.
-Detective Chief Superintendent John Massey says this was a "truly shocking incident" that is being treated as an isolated event "with no distinct or apparent motive."
+Detective Chief Superintendent John Massey said this was a "truly shocking incident" that was treated as an isolated event "with no distinct or apparent motive."

 Tate Modern, Britain's leading gallery of modern art, sits on the south bank of the River Thames and was visited by almost 6 million people last year.